36kp/module-16-project/README.md

 ---

-This proposal outlines a structured approach to developing a predictive model for movie success, potentially revolutionizing how films are evaluated before they hit the screens.
+This project outlines a structured approach to developing a predictive model for movie success, potentially revolutionizing how films are evaluated before they hit the screens.

 ---
 ## Project Structure